fbeline/automata/README.md

 **Minimal Resource Usage**:

 Automata is designed to be lightweight and efficient.
-With a binary size of approximately 300KB and no external dependencies, it's easy to set up and use.
-The application operates seamlessly in the background, consuming only around 2MB of RAM.
+With a binary size of approximately 300KB and no external dependencies.
+The application operates in the background, consuming around 2MB of RAM.

 **Flexibility and Freedom**:

-Automata empowers you to write your automation scripts using [Lua](https://www.lua.org/), a free and open-source, full-featured, and battle-tested language.
+Automata empowers you to write your automation scripts using [Lua](https://www.lua.org/), a open-source and battle-tested language.
 No need to learn a new scripting language or be constrained by limited implementations.

 ## Scripting with LUA
 The scripting interface exposes functions for key presses, key releases, mouse movements, clicks and more.